Antony Gormley, Blind Light, 2007. Fluorescent light, low-iron glass, ultrasonic humidifiers, aluminum, and water, installation view.

 The Hayward

-Antony Gormley’s presence in London last summer was difficult to ignore, with a specialty commissioned installation, fervent Horizon, signalling the opening of his exhibition from the city’s skyline.
+Antony Gormley’s presence in London last summer was difficult to ignore, with a specially commissioned installation, Event Horizon, signalling the opening of his exhibition from the city’s skyline.
 This ambitious urban sculpture positioned casts of the artist’s body on rooftops and walkways around the concrete jungle inhabited by The Hayward.
 The title of the work, derived from cosmological physics, specifically refers to the boundary of the observable universe, thought to be much smaller than the greater universe, which lies beyond the limits of our perception.
 This mystery and the uncertainty it provokes were reflected in the placement of these silent witnesses: looking down upon the city, their spread and number were never totally revealed.

 Inside the gallery, Blind Light, the centerpiece of the exhibition, offered an intentionally disorienting experience.
 A large glass cube containing a billowing cloud beckoned invitingly.
-Once entered, however, it Produced an alarming effect on the senses, as one became temporarily blinded and suffocated by the combined atmosphere of fluorescent lights, ultrasonic humidifiers, aluminum, and water.
+Once entered, however, it produced an alarming effect on the senses, as one became temporarily blinded and suffocated by the combined atmosphere of fluorescent lights, ultrasonic humidifiers, aluminum, and water.
 The captured viewer became the subject of the work, invisible to others inside the cube, but clearly visible to those outside as a shadowy form helplessly groping around the enclosure, hands against the glass walls in panicky rotation.
-This installation look Gormley’s work to a new level of audience participation, one in which science fiction and bizarre laboratory experiment combined to create a disquieting endurance test for the hapless participants.
+This installation took Gormley’s work to a new level of audience participation, one in which science fiction and bizarre laboratory experiment combined to create a disquieting endurance test for the hapless participants.

-ln addition to these new works, more familiar body casts were distributed throughout the building, often defying gravity in their awkward positioning-crawling up walls, swatted against corners of rooms, lying in walkways, hanging from ceilings, and culminating in the extraordinary Matrices and expositions, an open room of light-infused body zones.
-Here, solid form was replaced by open structures of stainless steel-seemingly weightless constructions depicting dematerialized body forms, emerging slowly to the eye. ln contrast, Hotch, a self-contained room within the gallery space, invited viewers to enter and negotiate its area.
-Hatch was presented as a maze, a field in three dimensions that the viewer could navigate privately white still remaining partially visible to those outside the porous walls. lnside, aluminum tubes protruded from all angles, creating the impression of a giant 1950s Constructionist artwork merged with a medieval torture chamber.
+ln addition to these new works, more familiar body casts were distributed throughout the building, often defying gravity in their awkward positioning—crawling up walls, swatted against corners of rooms, lying in walkways, hanging from ceilings, and culminating in the extraordinary matrices and expositions, an open room of light-infused body zones.
+Here, solid form was replaced by open structures of stainless steel—seemingly weightless constructions depicting dematerialized body forms, emerging slowly to the eye. ln contrast, Hatch, a self-contained room within the gallery space, invited viewers to enter and negotiate its area.
+Hatch was presented as a maze, a field in three dimensions that the viewer could navigate privately while still remaining partially visible to those outside the porous walls.
+Inside, aluminum tubes protruded from all angles, creating the impression of a giant 1950s Constructionist artwork merged with a medieval torture chamber.
 On entering, the viewer became a momentary but integral part of the work, which, like Blind Light and Space Station, offered an uncomfortable, claustrophobic experience.